-Processing times for the FLR (IED) can vary and depends on type of case.
+Processing times for the FLR (IED) can vary and depends on the type of case.

 Employers who require a person to fill a position on the shortage list do not have to advertise to fill their vacancy.
 For all non-shortage list occupations, the company must prove they have attempted to recruit from within the resident EU workforce before applying for UK working visas for foreign nationals.
 This is usually done by advertising the position for at least 28 days in a national broadsheet newspaper, relevant trade journal or relevant website.

 Spouse immigration and fiance immigration are permitted under this route, and your unmarried partner can obtain entry clearance for a Dependency visa.
 Conditions are similar to a marriage visa and a De Facto visa in that, parties must be able to prove that they are married or have been cohabiting, or that the relationship has been in existence for at least two years prior to making the application.

 Outlined below are some of the alternative routes to living and working in Britain which do not require a specific offer of employment.
 In all cases, more information can be found on the relevant pages of the site.

 The Highly Skilled Migrant Programme, HSMP is a British immigration service which allows people with specialist skills to immigrate to the UK.
 Qualification for the Highly Skilled Migrant Program is based on a points system, which considers your academic/professional qualifications, work experience, age, and past/potential earnings.